jordondoug2019/RetailBank_ElasticBeanStalk_Deployment/README.md

 Disadvantages of using Elastic Beanstalk or similar managed services include limited control of Infrastructure, difficulty switching providers if needed, and high cost if resources aren’t monitored correctly.

+# Conclusion

+Through creating this application, I finally understand the connection between the client, web server, application server, and database.
+I also learned to document every step of the process.
+The documentation is helpful because I have  my own resource that I can use to guide me when creating an application using Elastic Beanstalk.